Sheldon Brooks (1811–1883)

 In 1975, Conley Brooks, Jr. joined the Board of Trustees.
 He became Executive Director of the Foundation in 1983 and served in this capacity until 2006 when the Trustees appointed Julie Hara Executive Director and Conley Brooks, Jr. Chair of the Board.
 In December 2007, Conley Brooks, Jr. stepped down from this position, while remaining a trustee.
 The Board elected Julie Brooks Zelle as the new Chair.
 This transition was the result of the Trustees' decision that a rotating Chair of the Board would help encourage new leadership among Brooks family members.
 In December 2013, the Board elected Minna Brooks as Chair of the Marbrook Board.
 In 2014, Minna Brooks resigned as Chair so that she could accept the position of Executive Director, and Markell Kiefer was elected Chair of the Board.

 In 1999, the Trustees of Marbrook decided to re-position the Foundation to reflect more accurately the diversity and philanthropic interests of the descendants of Edward and Markell Brooks, while retaining the spirit of the Foundation's original mission.
 The Board of Trustees was expanded to include only Family members representing the three living generations of Edward and Markell's family.
 Then, in 2001, the Trustees completed a facilitated planning process to refine the Foundation's mission and values for the new century and to prioritize the Foundation's areas of grantmaking focus.
 A second strategic planning process was completed in 2009, which resulted in the Foundation's current focus on immigrants and refugess in the Twin Cities area.
+In 2016, the Foundation again completed a facilitated strategic planning process to update the Brooks Family Values, and align the focus with the community’s needs.
+It resulted in the Foundation’s continued focus on immigrants and refugees empowerment and education in the Twin Cities, and expanded focus in cultural arts and the environment.
+An Arts Committee and Environmental Committee were created to help refine the guidelines and make granting decisions.

 Over the past several years, Marbrook Foundation has experienced substantial renewed energy derived from the active participation of Brooks Family members.
 In 2014, the Trustees decided to expand the board again to include independent Trustees to bring differing perspectives, expertise and credibility to the board.
 The Trustees and the Family as a whole are intent upon maintaining the philanthropic legacy established by Edward and Markell Brooks.